gsbdarc/rf_bootcamp_2025/docs/day1.md

 # The Yens

-The Yens are Stanford GSB high-powered computing clusters.
+The Yens are Stanford GSB's high-powered computing clusters.
 You’ll use them to organize your data, run code, and collaborate with others in a shared computational ecosystem.

 Let’s get you connected and operational.